heynickc/awesome-ddd/readme.md

 ## Free eBooks

+- [Domain-Driven Design: The First 15 Years](https://dddeurope.com/15years) - To celebrate the anniversary, we've asked prominent authors in the software design world to contribute old and new essays.
+With contributions by Martin Fowler, James Coplien, Rebecca Wirfs-Brock, Mel Conway, and many more.
 - [The Anatomy of Domain-Driven Design - The Infographic](https://leanpub.com/theanatomyofdomain-drivendesign) - An infographic on the anatomy of Domain-Driven Design.
 - [Architecting Modern Web Applications with ASP.NET Core and Microsoft Azure](https://dotnet.microsoft.com/download/thank-you/aspnet-ebook) - Provides end-to-end guidance on building monolithic web applications using DDD, ASP.NET Core, and Azure. [eShopOnWeb sample](https://github.com/dotnet-architecture/eShopOnWeb)
 - [CQRS Journey](https://msdn.microsoft.com/en-us/library/jj554200.aspx) - Exploring CQRS and Event Sourcing.